pattan9955/tp/docs/UserGuide.md

 ### Delete Ingredients:
 `delete ingredient`

-Delete an ingredient from the inventory of ingredients.
+Delete an ingredient from the Inventory.

 Format: `delete ingredient <index>`